Stimulate your senses with special flavours. This collection includes 30+ gastronomic discoveries awarded with one or more Michelin stars.

 There’s one thing you notice immediately when you stay at Bij Jef: you’re on an island.
 There’s something about the fresh colours, clear light and hip but comfortable decor that perfectly complements the Dutch island atmosphere, and the hotel is just a short walk from the beach.
 At Bij Jef on Texel not only can you enjoy exceptional dining but also wake up refreshed.
 The contemporary design merges with the restaurant’s innovative and unconventional character.
 The individually designed unique suites are well appointed with double rain showers and boxspring beds with the famous Texel duvets made from local lambs’ wool.
 The suites offer beautiful views of the island’s green fields.
 Chef Jef and sommelier Nadine are true culinary royalty.
 His dishes gain their distinctive flavours from the pure and naturally saline local ingredients.
 The perfect place for a gastronomic break with international flair.

 Château Wittem is a place where old charm and modern fine dining come together.
 The Holy Roman Emperor Charles V stayed here, as did William of Orange.
 The Wilden family transformed this historic castle into a contemporary boutique hotel with an excellent restaurant.
 From the 18th century to the 1950s, the castle was the residence of the Merckelbach family, and they were the last to use it as a home.
 The atmosphere of the decor in the 12 guestrooms is ‘French chic’ and boast classic elegance.
 Each room has a name and a story related to important figures in the castle’s long history, which goes back to 1125.
 Restaurant Julemont is named after knight Winand van Julemont, who moved into the chateau around 1200.
-Chef Guido Braeken serves French classics and regional favourites.
-Wittem is close to the border with Belgium, almost exactly between Maastricht in the Netherlands and Aachen in Germany.
+Chef Guido Braeken brings energy, new ideas and top gastronomy to Wittem.
+The restaurant serves French classics and regional favourites.
+Wittem is located between Maastricht and Aachen, but Belgium is also just around the corner.

 Die Sonne Frankenberg in the city of Frankenberg (Eder) is in the fairytale region Ederbergland, the homeland of the brothers Grimm, not far from National Parc Kellerwald-Edersee.
 The hotel is part of meticulously restored half-timbered houses, with the 500-year-old city hall at the centre.
 The bright rooms and suites of this historic hotel have a charming and mediterranean feel to them.
 The orientally inspired Sonne Spa is the place for ultimate relaxation.The vicinity of Frankenberg is a paradise for nature lovers.